Darth-Ross/VHDL-Fulladder_display/README.md

 The source files are located in [projectname].srcs/sources.

 You may use the source files in your own project or use the project itself as you see fit.

+**Specifications**

+This project also includes a binary to BCD converter and a BCD to 7-segment decoder.